MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/start-an-audio-conference-over-the-phone-without-a-pin.md

 ms.custom:
 - Audio Conferencing
-description: "Informazioni su come abilitare o disabilitare la partecipazione dei chiamanti anonimi a una riunione dall'interfaccia di amministrazione di Skype for Business o utilizzando uno script di PowerShell. " ms.openlocfilehash: 3a18692dbb95e1edc2d8093bad68bc059ffbc7d8 ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/23/2019 ms.locfileid: "32203843"
+description: "Informazioni su come abilitare o disabilitare la partecipazione dei chiamanti anonimi a una riunione dall'interfaccia di amministrazione di Skype for Business o utilizzando uno script di PowerShell. " ms.openlocfilehash: af62ed29ed2bbe835ab811651152b231a85caaf8 ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/20/2019 ms.locfileid: "34302771"
 ---
 # <a name="start-an-audio-conference-over-the-phone-without-a-pin-in-skype-for-business-online"></a>Avviare un'audioconferenza tramite telefono senza un PIN in Skype for Business online

 > [!Note]
 > Per informazioni sull'avvio di un'audioconferenza senza un PIN in Microsoft Teams, consulta [Avviare un'audioconferenza tramite telefono senza un PIN in Microsoft Teams](/MicrosoftTeams/start-an-audio-conference-over-the-phone-without-a-pin-in-teams).

-Può essere frustrante per gli utenti che accedono a una riunione per essere contenute nella sala d'attesa della riunione la musica di attesa perché Skype per l'organizzatore della riunione Business non ha avviato la riunione.
+Potrebbe essere frustrante per gli utenti che accedono a una riunione che si terrà nella sala di attesa della riunione che ascolta la musica perché l'organizzatore della riunione Skype for business non ha avviato la riunione.

 If a meeting organizer calls in to the meeting, by default, a PIN is required to start a meeting.
 You can set it up so that anyone can dial in to a meeting and not be prompted for a PIN to start the meeting.
 You can use the Skype for Business admin center to enable or disable this setting for a single user.